ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Some concepts from there are also summarised here.

-We cover only cover Linux operating system in this exercise, while many similarities can also be found in Windows..
+We cover only cover Linux operating system in this exercise, while many similarities can also be found from other modern operating systems.

 ## Background